rnagle/paperboy-newsletter-generator/README.md

 # paperboy_newsletter_generator

-A modification of TPM's sample sinatra app based on the [paperboy gem](http://github.com/tpm/paperboy) for generating HTML newsletters from popular stories.
+A modification of TPM's sample sinatra app ([Paperboy Distributor](http://github.com/tpm/paperboy_distributor)) based on the [paperboy gem](http://github.com/tpm/paperboy) for generating HTML newsletters from popular stories.

 In one step, newsletter.rb uses Chartbeat historical data to generate a complete HTML file containing a list of the most viewed stories from your site over the past four hours.